sardana-org/sardana/doc/how_to_release.md

 at will.
 This list assumes a clean environment with all Sardana dependencies already installed and access to a Tango system with the TangoTest DS running.

-Hint: this list can be used as a template to be copy-pasted on a release PR
+Hint: this list can be used as a template to be copy-pasted on a release manual test issues

 ### Installation
 - [ ] Install Sardana from the tar.gz : `pip install <tarball_artifact_URL>`